Ukraine crisis updates: What to know amid the fears of war

 “We are monitoring the situation closely and it is vital that organizations follow the guidance to ensure they are resilient,’’ said Paul Chichester, NCSC Director of Operations.
 “Over several years, we have observed a pattern of malicious Russian behavior in cyberspace.”

+Orcel said the bank is “generally happy" and “committed" to its Russian operations, adding that they represent less than 5% of the bank’s equity activities, so of negligible risk.

+Orcel was on the list of attendees for a video conference earlier this week of Italian business leaders and Putin.
+The bank would not confirm if Orcel participated.

-Associated Press writers Vladimir Isachenkov in Moscow, Frank Jordans in Berli and Danica Kirka in London contributed.
+Associated Press writers Vladimir Isachenkov in Moscow, Frank Jordans in Berlin, Colleen Barry in Milan and Danica Kirka in London contributed.

 Credit: Vadim Ghirda